Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 team working on Batman Beyond.
 The

-theme of distrust in metahumans would carry over into the next DC Animated
+theme of distrust in metahumans would instead carry over into the next DC

-show ultimately ended with Lois and Superman’s first kiss; a development that
+The show ultimately ended with Lois and Superman’s first kiss; a

-would have been explored had the series continued.
-The series was nominated for
+development that would have been explored had the series continued.
+The series

-as one of the best Superman cartoons produced on par with the earlier Batman.
+is regarded as one of the best Superman cartoons produced on par with the

 Livewire on Supergirl. |